ihiverlet/aws.config/README.md

 ```

-Il existe une variante - todo: creuser les services aws
+Il existe une variante - spécificité aux services aws
 ```
 s3 =
     endpoint_url = https://my-minio.
 ```
 The following can be important to make minio work.
-However, it does not seem necessary.
+>The signature version used when signing requests.
+Note that the default version is Signature Version 4.
+If you’re using a presigned URL with an expiry of greater than 7 days, you should specify Signature Version 2
 ```
 config=Config(signature_version='s3v4')  # Important for MinIO
 ```